hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Interval-based Approaches

-The State Reservation Strategy described in section 5 of [MCGREW] provides another means of managing the state by allowing users to reserve intervals of the signing space, marking the interval's associated OTS keys as being used in the overall HBS state, which is then written back to non-volatile memory prior
+The State Reservation Strategy described in section 5 of {{MCGREW}} provides another means of managing the state by allowing users to reserve intervals of the signing space, marking the interval's associated OTS keys as being used in the overall HBS state, which is then written back to non-volatile memory prior